 Hello & welcome! :)

 Hello, welcome to my blog!
-If you like theatre and music, and some things inbetween, then this is the place to be!
-Here you will find reviews of shows and gigs that I've been to recently in the Cornwall & Devon area, & sometimes from further afield too- London, Bristol, Cardiff and the like; wherever my travels and adventures take me!
+If you like theatre and music, and some things in-between, then this is the place to be!
+Here you will find photographs and reviews of theatre shows and music gigs that I've been to recently in the Cornwall & Devon area, & from further afield too- London, Bristol, Cardiff and the like; wherever my travels and adventures take me, and where there is adventure to be found!
 I hope you enjoy reading "Bravo!Rock&Roll"- if you do, please share it with your friends!

 Thank you for taking the time, Kathryn :)